The Kids Loop Scarf knitting pattern is perfect for your littles because it’s easy to put on and actually stays on!

 Kids Loop Scarf Knitting Pattern Instructions:This pattern is copyright Little Red Window Design 2017 and is intended for personal use.
 You may not not distribute, reproduce or sell this pattern either physically or digitally.

 As always, please be careful putting anything around kids’ necks.
-Do not use loop scarf unsupervised.
+Do not use a loop scarf unsupervised.

-Using the long-tail cast on, cast on 25 stitches.
+Using a long-tail cast on, cast on 25 stitches.